Land-Based Casino Guide Pennsylvania

 Pennsylvania is the fourth state in the United States to legalize online gambling following New Jersey, Delaware, and Nevada (the only form of online gambling in Nevada is online poker).
-Most casinos in Pennsylvania have yet to launch any online platforms but as of July 15th, four casinos in the state proceeded with a soft launch and are now available for gamblers to start playing on.
-It is not clear exactly how many Pennsylvania online casinos will go live in 2019 but quite a few have already been approved and obtained licenses for online slots, online table games, and online poker.
+It is not clear exactly how many Pennsylvania online casinos will go live in 2020 but quite a few have already been approved and obtained licenses for online slots, online table games, and online poker, with a handful launching their online platforms.

 Pennsylvania hosts 12 land-based casinos, most of which are expected to make an online presence at some point within the year.
 In the state, casinos are broken down into four categories; racinos, resorts, standalone, and satellite casinos.
 Which one's your favorite?